VishwarajKolekar/StoreSalesPrediction/README.md

 # Files for Testing
 https://github.com/VishwarajKolekar/StoreSalesPrediction/tree/main/Batch_Files

-Use files from Batch_Files to test the webapp.
+Insert all files from Batch_Files to test the webapp.